 - Generic IP-level solution that does not rely on application-level identifiers (e.g. SIP URI);

-- Works in all scenarios (non-roaming, roaming with home routed traffic, roaming with local breakout);
+- Works in all scenarios (non-roaming, roaming with home routed traffic, roaming with local breakout) to an attached MTC device with an established PDN connection;

 - The solution does not rely on alternative communication channels (e.g. SMS) for delivery of a “push” stimulus;